Amazon Redesign

 My first method for tackling these issues was to firstly make the Account page more reminiscent of other apps so that some of those patterns and pathways carry over.

-To mediate the issue of harder to find settings, I opted to add a secondary search bar for this page that prompts the user to search for a setting they are looking for.
+To remedy the issue of harder to find settings, I opted to add a secondary search bar for this page that prompts the user to search for a setting they are looking for.

 Nav Bar

-Problem and Redesign Overview: Moving Rufus into the Account header and Orders to the Nav Bar reduced friction and increased feature access
+Changes Made and Impact: Moving Rufus into the Account header and Orders to the Nav Bar reduced friction and increased more relevant feature access.

 Putting the actual account options up front still does not solve the issue of orders being two taps away.
 This being a feature that was widely used more often than Rufus AI amongst my testing group, it needed to be more easily accessible.